jawsmartin/jawsmartin.github.io/_posts/2015-02-25-soccer-moms-rejoice.md

 thumbnail: /images/hero-afterskoolz-3.jpg
 ---

-*In the summer of 2014, I was approached by my former [Aggrego](http://www.aggrego.com) co-worker, [Sal Abassi](https://angel.co/sal-abbasi)*, to help get his personal project, Afterskoolz, off the ground.
+In the summer of 2014, I was approached by my former [Aggrego](http://www.aggrego.com) co-worker, [Sal Abassi](https://angel.co/sal-abbasi), to help get his personal project, Afterskoolz, off the ground.
 It would be a platform to make finding and planning after-school activites for children easier.

 Sal, alongside fellow parent and Afterskoolz co-founder, [Mustafa Patni](https://angel.co/mustafa-patni), laid out a rough draft of all the features they wanted Afterskoolz to have, such as simple search functionality, class registration, teacher-to-parent messaging, and a schedule-overlayed calendar.
 With their vision laid out, it was my job to bring it to life through comprehensive UI/UX design and branding.